jakemulf/deephaven-rss-sentiment-analysis/README.md

 ## High level overview

 This app pulls RSS data from a specified RSS feed using Python's [feedparser](https://pypi.org/project/feedparser/) package.
+Custom methods to extract values from the RSS feed to analyze, and to extract the date-time value from the RSS feed, need to be written specifically for the RSS feed.

 When data is pulled, sentiment analysis is performed on attributes of the RSS data and stored in a Deephaven table.
 Deephaven table operations are then used to further analyze the data.

 This app shows two examples of sentiment analysis, one using the default analyzer from [NLTK](https://www.nltk.org/), and one using an analyzer trained from NLTK's built in data.